-Following the announcement of the Company's latest drill results at Golden Summit, it announced two private placements to raise gross proceeds of up to an aggregate of Cdn\$10,750,000.
-The proceeds of such private placements, if completed, will allow the Company to aggressively pursue further exploration at Golden Summit as and when COVID-19 restrictions allow.
+Following the announcement of the Company's latest drill results at Golden Summit, it raised gross proceeds of Cdn\$45,250,210 pursuant to three private placements.
+Of the funds raised, Cdn\$41,697,945 were completed via subscription receipts which are subject to the approval of the Company's shareholders.
+The proceeds of such private placements will allow the Company to aggressively pursue further exploration at Golden Summit.
+Although drilling activities have recommenced at Golden Summit, the duration and extent of exploration programs may be hampered as a result of COVID-19 restrictions.
 See "Liquidity and Capital Resources".